-The Uppity Bike Commuters Collective asks the question “Why do people feel compelled to harm others who are riding bicycles?”
-The seeds of the UBCC were planted through an incident that occurred while working as a bike messenger in Philadelphia.
+The seeds of the UBCC were planted through an interaction that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “Aren’t you all Uppity!!
 Riding your bike in the street!!”
 This stuck in my memory for many years.
-Then in San Francisco, a colleague was run off the road by a Fed Ex truck.
-Thoughts arrived towards making art addressing the bicycling transportation experience.
-These ideas were shared with a circle of fellow bicyclists.
-We decided to celebrate our lives on bicycles.
+Later on, while living in San Francisco, a classmate was run off the road by a Fed Ex truck while riding her bike.
+Ideas about creating a statement concerning the bicycling transportation experience appeared.
+These thoughts were shared with a circle of bicycling colleagues: We decided to create visibility.
+Turning the Tables on absurd ( sometimes dangerous ) encounters: We decided to get each other’s backs.
 The Uppity Bike Commuters Collective was created.
-Featuring 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S).
+Features 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S.).

-Copyright Uppity Bike Commuters Collective 2019
+Copyright Uppity Bike Commuters Collective 2021